thunlp/OpenBackdoor/README.md

 <br>
 </p>

-OpenBackdoor is an open-scource toolkit for textual backdoor attack and defense.
-The toolkit enables easy implementation, evaluation and extension of both attack and defense models.
+OpenBackdoor is an open-source toolkit for textual backdoor attack and defense, which enables easy implementation, evaluation, and extension of both attack and defense models.

 ## Features

 OpenBackdoor has the following features:

 - **Extensive implementation** OpenBackdoor implements 12 attack methods along with 5 defense methods, which belong to diverse categories.
-Users can easily replicate these models in a few line of codes.
+Users can easily replicate these models in a few lines of code.
 - **Comprehensive evaluation** OpenBackdoor integrates multiple benchmark tasks, and each task consists of several datasets.
 Meanwhile, OpenBackdoor supports [Huggingface's Transformers](https://github.com/huggingface/transformers) and [Datasets](https://github.com/huggingface/datasets) libraries.

-- **Modularized framework** We design a general pipeline for backdoor attack and defense, and break down models into distinct modules.
+- **Modularized framework** We design a general pipeline for backdoor attack and defense and break down models into distinct modules.
 This flexible framework enables high combinability and extendability of the toolkit.

 ## Installation
-You can install OpenBackdoor by Git
+You can install OpenBackdoor through Git
 ### Git
 ```bash
 git clone https://github.com/thunlp/OpenBackdoor.git